byuflowlab/CoupledSystems.jl/docs/src/guide.md

 Another option for reducing the computational expenses involved with derivative computations is to include an output function (expressed as an explicit component) when coupling an implicit system with a nonlinear solver.
 An output function calculates a small number of outputs (relative to the number of state variables) from the inputs and state variables of an implicit system.

-Since all state variables are outputs in this toy problem, there is no benefit to adopting this approach here, but in many practical applications the number of outputs is far less than the number of states making the use of an output function highly beneficial.
+Since all state variables are outputs in this toy problem, there is no benefit to adopting this approach here, but in many practical applications the number of outputs is far less than the number of states, making the use of an output function highly beneficial.

 ```@example guide